Who’s in and who’s out at the World Cup

 GROUP F

-Mexico avoided a letdown Saturday after upsetting Germany to start the tournament, handling South Korea by a 2-1 score But Mexico (six points) isn’t safe yet.
-A dagger by Toni Kroos deep into extra time gave Germany (three points) a 2-1 win over Sweden (three points) in Saturday’s late game.
-If the defending champion beats South Korea on Wednesday and Sweden simultaneously tops Mexico, three teams would finish with six points, sending it to tiebreakers that start with the best goal differential.
-On the other hand, if Mexico and South Korea win, Mexico would win the group and every other team would be tied.
+Mexico leads with six points but isn’t safe yet.
+If defending champion Germany defeats South Korea on Wednesday and Sweden simultaneously tops Mexico, three teams would finish with six points, sending it to tiebreakers that start with the best goal differential.
+If Mexico and South Korea win, Mexico would win the group and the other three teams would be tied.

 GROUP G